Be part of a dynamic culture of professionals who provide hope, healing and justice for abused children.

 Provides advocacy, crisis intervention, and short-term case management services to child victims of sexual abuse and their families.
 Interns conduct a thorough assessment of the child and the non-offending caregiver’s mental health and social functioning and make any referrals necessary to meet identified needs.

-Minimum Education Requirement: Working towards completing a Master's degree in Social Work, and at least 1 year of experience in social services or related field.
+Minimum Education Requirement: Working towards completing a Master's degree in Social Work, and at least 1 year of experience in social services, criminal justice, or related field.
 Bilingual (English-Spanish) students are strongly encouraged to apply.

 The Behavioral Health Intern partners with children, families, the multidisciplinary team, and community resources to provide well-coordinated, timely, compassionate and exemplary, individual and group counseling services – under the direction of our on-staff Behavioral Health Specialist.

-Minimum Education Requirement: Must be first or second-year students in an accredited Social Work, Psychology or Counseling graduate program or other related degree.
+Minimum Education Requirement: Must be enrolled in an accredited, clinical mental health counseling graduate program.
 Bicultural and bilingual Spanish-speaking students are strongly encouraged to apply.

 Primarily focused on producing strong content and messaging in a wide range of formats, including print, email, web and social media.
 The successful candidate will assist in crafting, implementing and executing development communications for annual fund campaigns, social media and web exposure, cultivation and stewardship programs, plus event-specific fundraising efforts and external presentations to corporations and community groups.